 € 60 per one-way journey.

 As a responsible pet owner, you want to have your dog or cat transported as comfortably as possible during the flight.
 This is why it is important for the kennel or travel bag to be large enough for your dog or cat to be able to stand up in it (without touching the top), to be able to turn around, and to be able to lie down comfortably.
+A kennel made of metal or wood is not allowed.
 Place a soft blanket, towel or some newspapers on the bottom of the kennel.
 For reasons of safety, toys cannot be transported in the kennel.

 Your dog or cat also has to be accompanied with a passport: ‘the pet passport’.
 This must be issued by an authorised veterinarian.
 The passport must contain the following information: